mariannedutra/ExploringChromaKey/README.md

 ```

-### <external project> Using a deep learning open source project to change a video background to Chroma Key
+### <external-project> Using a deep learning open source project to change a video background to Chroma Key
 This project allows you to insert your own videos and convert your backgrounds to Chroma Key.

 * [Link for Github](https://github.com/PeterL1n/RobustVideoMatting)